jalieven/tutorials/angularjs/template/README.md

 * What's the relation between the View and the Controllers?

-	Normally the View wouldn't know about the Controller (but it can through the "ng-controller" directive, but is not the recommended way of doing it).
+	Normally the View wouldn't know about the Controller (but it can if you use the "ng-controller" directive, but this is not the recommended way of doing it).
-	The view and the Controller in the ideal case will be tied together when defining the routes through a routeProvider.
+	In the ideal case the view and the Controller will be tied together when defining the routes through the routeProvider.
 	Inversely the Controller should absolutely never know about the View it is controlling!
+This makes the Controller view agnostic and makes testing your UI a breeze.

 ### From mock template to live application